MikeDigitize/JSFundamentals/README.md

 ```

 Whilst the <code>constructor</code> property implies by name that it is a reference to the function it was created from, this is not always the case.
 We'll see why shortly.
-The <code>instanceof</code> operator will lookup an object's constructor property and compare it against a specified constructor (see above).

-Before delving any further into the mechanics behind using a constructor function, let's look at an important detail of function definition.
+Any function in JavaScript can be used as a constructor, but it will only be of any use in terms of inheritance if some additional setup has been carried out to the function beforehand.
+Before delving any further into the mechanics behind the constructor, let's look at an important detail of function definition.

+### The Prototype property

 When a function is declared, the function object that is created as a result has a <code>prototype</code> property - an empty object - that is automatically created.
 It is this property that facilitates prototypal inheritance.
 The example demonstrates how:

 ```javascript
 function A(){}